EzioDEVio/terraform-module-explorer/README.md

 ```
 docker run -p 3000:3000 terraform-module-explorer
 ```

-👨‍💻 Developer
+2. **Pull the existing docker image:**

+   There is ready built docker image of the app you can access through the packages 👨‍💻 Developer
 Crafted with passion by Mohammed, an aficionado of cloud architecture and a maestro of DevOps practices.
 His quest is to streamline the developer's journey and tooling experience. 🌟